 This use case is the reason why we’ve introduced bulk moving of objectives between planning sessions.

 OKRs are aspirational by their very nature.
 There are two typical side-effects of this:

 - sometimes we get surprised by how well something works, so we decide to double-down on that OKR in the next planning period

-For this use case, we’ve introduced ability to clone OKRs from one planning session into another.
+For this use case, we’ve introduced the ability to clone OKRs from one planning session into another.

 Many organizations choose a bottom-up approach with OKRs and foster employee engagement.
 In this scenario, employees are encouraged to define OKRs themselves and then teams collectively decide on which ones are to be pursued.

 The side effect of this approach is that many OKRs will not be used and need to be deleted.

 For this scenario, we’ve implemented a bulk delete action.